Preet0504/spark-creative/README.md

 5. **Scalability Issues**: Legacy systems struggle to handle concurrent users during peak registration periods.

-**UniCourse addresses these challenges** by providing a unified, secure, and user-friendly platform that streamlines the entire academic workflow from course creation to grade assignment.
+**Aca-d-ashboard addresses these challenges** by providing a unified, secure, and user-friendly platform that streamlines the entire academic workflow from course creation to grade assignment.

 ---